How to Use a Bluetooth Keyboard with iPad

-Want to use an external keyboard with the iPad?
-You don’t have to use Apple’s official iPad keyboard dock, instead if you already own a Bluetooth keyboard the chances are good that it will be compatible with the iPad.
-If you’re looking to do a lot of typing on the iPad then it’s hard to beat a real external keyboard, as the touchscreen is generally just slower and less accurate for most users.
-To get a Bluetooth keyboard connected, all you need to do is pair the device to the iPad and adjust a few iOS settings, we’ll walk through exactly how to do just that.
+Want to use an external Bluetooth keyboard with the iPad?
+You don’t have to use Apple’s official iPad keyboards, instead if you already own a Bluetooth keyboard the chances are good that it will be compatible with the iPad.
+If you’re looking to do a lot of typing on the iPad then it’s hard to beat a real external keyboard, as the touchscreen is generally just slower and less accurate for many iPad users.
+To get a Bluetooth keyboard connected to iPad, all you need to do is pair the device to the iPad and adjust a few iOS settings, we’ll walk through exactly how to do just that.

-How to Set Up the iPad with a Bluetooth Keyboard:
+How to Set Up iPad with a Bluetooth Keyboard

 This method will sync any Bluetooth keyboard with any iPad model, for use as an external keyboard.

 - Put the keyboard into pairing mode, on the Apple Wireless Keyboard this is done by holding down the Power button for a few seconds

 - On the iPad, tap on Settings > General > Bluetooth (make sure Bluetooth is enabled here too or else this will not work)